yiyang2002/variant_calling/README.md

 ## Input Data

-The input data for this RNA-Seq pipeline consists of paired-end FASTQ files and a reference genome, originating from a long-term evolution experiment (LTEE) with Escherichia coli.
+The input data for this RNA-Seq pipeline consists of paired-end FASTQ files and a reference genome, originating from a long-term evolution experiment (LTEE) with Escherichia coli.[7]
 Specifically, the dataset features a clone from the 50,000th generation, submitted by The University of Texas at Austin as part of a study on E. coli genome evolution over 50,000 generations.
 ### Note:
 Both the paired-end FASTQ files and the reference genome (*E. coli REL606*) are already included in the repository under the `data/` directory.
 If needed, you can manually follow the steps below to regenerate the files.